akulkailwoo/python_data_science/README.md

 # python_data_science
-compilations of ds competition codes and tutorials
+compilation of ds competition codes and tutorials